 With names such as Blackberry Dream, Pineapple Pearadise, and Midnight Cherry, the libations crafted by Wildhorse Canyon Farms suggest something decadent—and delicious.
 The specialty wines are a few of some 20 varieties bottled by local vintners Margaret and Andy Shaben.
 The couple’s home north of Luther overlooks an impressive vineyard where they grow 3,000 various cultivars of wine grapes, table grapes, and hybrids.

 Shoppers today will find Wild Horse Canyon Farms specialty wines at most Homeland Stores.
-Their merlots, cabernets, chardonnays, pinot noirs, and other assorted wines are available at most farmers markets, as well as various liquor stores around town.
+Their merlots, cabernets, chardonnays, pinot noirs, and other assorted wines are available at farmers markets and stores across the state.

 “When we bought the land years ago, never in our wildest dreams would we have thought this would be our path,” says Margaret.
 “But Andy, with his green thumb, thought it would be a challenge he wanted to take on.”

 With a balance of skills that makes for an effective team, Margaret oversees the winemaking process, marketing, distribution, and administrative tasks; the care and feeding of the vineyard falls to Andy.
 “He could make a cardboard box grow,” Margaret says.
 “Me?
 I’d kill a fake plant.”

 It was Andy who cleared and flattened the land, tested the soil, and spent countless hours researching different grape varieties and their growing needs.
 “Andy did so much research.
 He read all the grape bibles of the world and studied harvesting guides to make sure the soil and growing conditions were spot on,” Margaret recalls.
 “There’s a lot that goes into this.”